Ramen-LadyHKG/fedora-boot-symlink-script/README.md

 - The script will automatically run when `kernel-core` is installed or updated.
 - By default, the script only recognised official kernel.
-- For variants (zen, xanmod, surface etc.), you need to edit the script and uncomment the variants section to adapt your kernel version.
+- For variants (zen, xanmod, surface etc.), you need to edit the script and uncomment the variants section and change `KERNEL_VARIANT="surface"` to adapt your kernel version.
 - The run result will printed on the terminal when running `scriptlet` for `kernel-core`

 - your latest kernel `vmlinuz-$(uname -r)` will be linked as **`vmlinuz-fedora`**, whereas `initramfs-$(uname -r).img` will be **`initramfs-fedora.img`**